asev/homeassistant-uponor/README.md

 `switch.uponor_away` controls away mode.
 It activates ECO mode for all thermostat.

-`switch.uponor_cooling_mode` activates cooling when switched on and heating mode when it's switched off.
+`switch.uponor_cooling_mode` activates cooling mode when switched on and heating mode when it's switched off.
 This switch will be added only if cooling is available in your system.

 ## Configuration